SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

     url: https://ssw.com.au/people/tiago-araujo
 related:
   - use-cutaways
+  - rules-to-better-video-recording
 created: 2022-10-31T12:40:29.280Z
 guid: 9a3bc559-98d6-4119-88b5-0b7f4f342f6b
 ---
-Understanding basic video terminology allows for better communication during the production workflow.
-It's important for anyone involved in video production to know the basic terminology to keep feedback clear and concise.
+Understanding basic video editing terminology allows for better communication during the post-production workflow.
+It's important for anyone involved to know the basic terms to keep feedback clear and concise.

 <!--endintro-->

-## Filming Terminologies
+## Video Editing Terminology

 ### 1. Primary Footage

 Primary footage is what tells the story by conveying a message.
-It's the main audio and video that often consists of one or more people discussing a topic or subject.
-Documentaries, talk shows, or TV shows.
+It can consist of a talking head in an interview, a screen share during a live demo or combination of talking heads in a split screen.
+A split screen has both the interviewer and interviewee as the primary video.

 For example, the interview of Adam and Jakob talking is the “primary footage” which drives the story.